-In the regression models we included dummy variables for the 16 most prolific river systems in 2016 each with annual catches exceeding 300 fish, as illustrated in Fig. 1.
+In the regression models we included dummy variables for river systems to control for differences in salmon stocks, habitat quality and water pollution across sites.
+The logbook database covers 92 separate river systems and for tractability in the regression model output we included dummy variables for the 16 most prolific river systems in 2016 each with annual catches exceeding 300 fish, as illustrated in Table 2.
 These 16 river systems accounted for 81% of the total recreational catch for the 2016 season.
 The reference category is the remaining river systems.
 Although the dummy variables represent the most prolific fisheries compared to the reference category, it is not necessary for the estimated coefficients to be always positive, as the model is estimating catch per angler by river and method.
 The most prolific river systems also have the highest number of anglers so average catch per angler is not necessarily higher on the most prolific river systems.
-We report the regression coefficients for these dummy variables separately in Table 3.
-Controlling for the other explanatory variables in the model the results in Table 3 indicate average catch rates on the river Moy, the second most prolific river in the country, are not statistically different than the reference category, while mean angler catch on the Blackwater is higher, on the river Laune is lower compared to the reference category.
+We report the regression coefficients for these dummy variables separately in Table 4.
+Controlling for the other explanatory variables in the model the results in Table 4 indicate average catch rates on the river Moy, the second most prolific river in the country, are not statistically different than the reference category, while mean angler catch on the Blackwater is higher and lower on the river Laune compared to the reference category.
 The Suir river system has the highest coefficient estimate at 1.675.
 Controlling for fishing method, licence type, as well as angler country of origin, the river Suir has the highest mean catch per angler, though the coefficient itself cannot be interpreted directly as a number of fish.
 From the logbook returns mean catch per angler on the Suir using a fly as a fishing method is 8.7 salmon compared to 3.9 fish on the Blackwater.
 In general, the statistical significance of almost all river system coefficients highlights a high explanatory power for these variables and suggests that catch is site-specific, therefore angling location is an important factor.

-The second NB model included interaction terms between fishing methods and rivers, on the premise that there may be non-linearities in the catch rates associated with particular river and fishing method combinations.
+Model (4) included interaction terms between fishing methods and rivers, on the premise that there may be non-linearities in the catch rates associated with particular river and fishing method combinations.
+Though model (4) is not the preferred model, its AIC score and log-likelihood values are similar in magnitude to the preferred model (3).
 The interaction terms are reported separately in the appendix Table A1.
 Just 9 of the 38 reported parameter estimates are statistically different than zero at the 5% level suggesting little added value from this model in terms of using the estimates to inform angling pressure or stock assessment at specific river level.
-However, collectively
+However, collectively the 38 interaction terms are highly statistically significant with a $\chi^2{(38)}$ = 176.5 suggesting that the association between catch rates and river-fishing method combinations are non-linear.
+Consequently, in Table A1 we have also reported mean predicted catch rates for the 16 top river systems associated the different fishing methods.